Moffefe/MycoBox/docs/getting-started.md

 # Getting Started

-This guide covers the first startup of a MycoBox controller and the basic configuration required before using it to control a growing chamber.
+This guide covers the first startup of a MycoBox controller and the basic configuration required before using it to manage a controlled environment.

+---

-## 1. Power on the controller
+# 1. Power on the controller

 Connect the MycoBox controller to its power supply.

-During startup, the Main Controller initializes its internal configuration, sensors, Zigbee controller and network connection.
+During startup, the Main Controller initializes its configuration, sensors, Zigbee controller and network connection.

 If no Wi-Fi network has been configured yet, MycoBox automatically creates its own Wi-Fi access point.